instamatic-dev/instamatic/readme.md

 ![Input and output](docs/gui_io.png)

-Directory: Root directory to work in.
+* **Directory**: Root directory to work in.
 By default this is C:/instamatic/work_$date/

-Sample name and number: This determines the subdirectory where experimental data are stored.
+* Sample name and number: This determines the subdirectory where experimental data are stored.
 The number is automatically incremenbed when a new experiment is started.
 Data are never overwritten.

-Flatfield: Here the path to the flatfield image can be specified.
+* **Flatfield**: Here the path to the flatfield image can be specified.
 This hardly needs to be changed.

-Open work directory: Open the current work directory, which is a combination of the root directory, sample name, and experiment number.
+* **Open work directory**: Open the current work directory, which is a combination of the root directory, sample name, and experiment number.
 In this case `C:/instamatic/work_2017-11-19/experiment_1`.
 All experimental data for the current experiment will be saved here.

-Open config directory: By default `%APPDATA%/instamatic/`.
+* **Open config directory**: By default `%APPDATA%/instamatic/`.
 The configuration files for the microscope, camera, and calibration files go here.

-Delete last experiment: Sometimes, a data collection will go wrong...
+* **Delete last experiment**: Sometimes, a data collection will go wrong...
 Pressing this button will mark the last experiment directy for deletion.
 It will not actually delete anything.

 ### serialED data collection

+Serial electron diffraction (serialED) is a technique to collect diffraction data on a large number of crystals.
+One diffraction pattern per crystal is collected.
+These can then be combined for structure determination, or used for screening/phase analysis.

 ![serial electron diffraction pane](docs/gui_serialed.png)

+Data collection can be started from the ‘serialED’ tab by pressing the ‘Start Collection’ button.
+Follow the instructions in the terminal to setup and calibrate the experiment.

+* **Scan area**: radius for the area to scan area for crystals (in micrometer).
+* **Exp. time image**: Exposure time for images.
+* **Exp. time diff**: Exposure time for diffraction pattern.
+* **Brightness**: Default value for the brightness of the focused beam.
+* **Spot size**: Spot size to use.

 ### cRED data collection